GSTT-CSC/hazen/README.md

 # To see the full list of available tasks, enter:
 hazen -h

-# To perform a spatial resolution measurement on example data provided by the East Kent Trust:
+# To perform a spatial resolution measurement on example data:
 hazen spatial_resolution tests/data/resolution/philips

-# To perform an SNR measurement on the provided example Philips DICOMs:
+# To perform an SNR measurement on example Philips DICOMs:
 hazen snr tests/data/snr/Philips

-# The `--report` option provides additional information about some of the calculations.
-For example, to gain additional insight into the performance of the snr function:
+# The `--report` option provides additional information about the calculations and is available for all tasks.
+# Example usage for the snr function, returns images showing regions used for the measurement.
 hazen snr tests/data/snr/Philips --report
 ```